hansieodendaal/logos-blockchain-testing/book/src/authoring-scenarios.md

    block progression and the effects of your workloads.
 5. **Choose a runner**: target local processes for fast iteration, Docker Compose for reproducible multi-node stacks, or Kubernetes for cluster-grade validation.
-For environment considerations, see [Operations](operations.md).
+For environment considerations, see [Operations Overview](operations-overview.md).

 Keep scenarios small and explicit: make the intended behavior and the success criteria clear so failures are easy to interpret and act upon.